mcobery/spring-boot-starter-request-correlation/README.md

 ## Propagation

-Besides that you will also have transparent integration with fallowing:
+Besides that you will also have transparent integration with following:

 * RestTemplate - any Spring configured `RestTemplate` will be automatically populated with the request id.
+* WebClient - any Spring configured `WebClient.Builder` will automatically contain a filter that populates WebClient requests with the request and session id.
 * Feign clients - similarly a request interceptor is being registered for Feign clients